cortexproject/cortex/docs/blocks-storage/convert-stored-chunks-to-blocks.md

 - `-builder.scheduler-endpoint` - where to find scheduler, eg. "scheduler:9095"
 - `-schema-config-file` - Cortex schema file, used to find out which chunks store to use for given plan
 - `-gcs.bucketname` – when using GCS as chunks store
-- `-experimental.blocks-storage.*` - blocks storage configuration
+- `-blocks-storage.*` - blocks storage configuration
 - `-builder.output-dir` - Local directory where Builder keeps the block while it is being built.
 Once block is uploaded to blocks storage, it is deleted from local directory.

 Multiple builders may run at the same time, each builder will receive different plan to work on from scheduler.